Mantodkaz/pipekv-streamnode/README.md

 ## Author
 - Community Pipe Network

-Unofficial community tool - not maintained by core team.
-Use with care.
+This is a side project from the community - not officially maintained.
+Try it out, but know what you're doing.

 ## Reference
 https://x.com/DavidRhodus/status/1929771104593498209